-Stockholm’s City Hall is one of the most distinctive silhouettes in the city’s skyline.
+Stockholm’s City Hall is one of the most distinctive buildings in the city’s skyline.
 Designed by Ragnar Östberg, the 106 metre tower is topped by a spire with three golden crowns.
 This is the Swedish national coat of arms.
 City Hall hosts the Nobel banquet, and also houses offices, ceremonial halls, and impressive pieces of art.

 2. Old Town

 Gamla stan, or Old Town, is one of the best preserved medieval city centre in all of Europe.
 It is the site upon which Stockholm was founded, back in 1252.
-Very popular with travellers, it is described as like a “pedestrian-friendly museum”, where you might stumble across cellar vaults or frescoes, or general curios in its interesting shops.
+Very popular with travellers, it is described as like a “pedestrian-friendly museum”, where you can stroll around and might stumble across cellar vaults or frescoes, or general curios in its interesting shops.
 Stockholm Cathedral, the Nobel Museum and Royal Palace are among the attractions in Stockholm’s Old Town.

 3. Vasa Museum